-The Sheng Yen Education Foundation (the “Foundation”) provides grants to support young scholars doing research in Contemporary Chinese Buddhism and the thoughts of Master Sheng Yen.
+The Sheng Yen Education Foundation (the “Foundation”) provides grants to support young scholars doing research in Chinese Buddhism and the thoughts of Master Sheng Yen.

 (1) Master’s students (from domestic or international universities) with approved thesis proposals or have passed the qualification exams.